-Enter a value from 0 to 255 for the number of minutes before an Dictionary-IV menu will timeout and return to the Operator Code message.
-Enter $\mathbf{0}$ for no timeout.
+Enter a value from 0 to 255 for the number of minutes before a Dictionary-IV menu will timeout and return to the Operator Code message.
+Enter 0 for no timeout.

 Enable Operator Statistics

 - Y Maintain operator statistics. - N Do not maintain operator statistics.